wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 Let's demonstrate this with a code example.

-You can copy an array using the square brackets and the spread operator, like so:
+You can copy an array using the square brackets and the spread operator, like so 👇

 ```ja
 const numbersReversed = [...numbers];